sydevops85/datacom-ai-job-simulation/README.md

 npm run dev
 ```

-The API will be available at `http://localhost:3000`
+The API will be available at the configured URL (see documentation for details)

 ### Frontend Setup